elliohow/fMRI_ROI_Analysis_Tool/README.md

 │   │   └── ...
 │   ├── Brain_grids
 │   │   └── ...
+│   ├── Brain_images
-│   ├── Brain_images (individual images of brains used for the brain grid images) │   │   └── ...
+│   │   └── (Individual images of brains used for the brain grid images) │   ├── Histograms
-│   ├── Histograms
 │   │   └── ...
 │   └── Scatterplots
 │       └── ...

+├── Intermediate files
+│   └── (All intermediate files created during analysis) ├── NIFTI_ROI
+│   └── (NIFTI-GZ files used to create the files in the 'Brain_images' folder) ├── Raw_results
+│   └── (JSON files containing non-summarised results for every ROI.
+Used to create the histogram figures and can be used for further statistical tests)
 │
-├── Intermediate files (All intermediate files created during analysis) │   └── ...
-├── NIFTI_ROI (NIFTI-GZ files used to create the files in the 'Brain_images' folder) │   └── ...
-├── Raw_results (JSON files containing non-summarised results for every ROI.
-Used to create the histograms and can be used for further statistical tests)
-│   └── ...
-│
-├── JSON files (contains summarised results for each ROI) ├── combined_results.json (created after plot step has been ran) ├── config_log.toml (log of settings used for analysis) └── copy_paramValues.csv (will be present if paramValues.csv was created before analysis)
+├── (JSON files containing summarised results for each ROI) ├── combined_results.json (created after plot step has been ran) ├── config_log.toml (log of settings used for analysis) └── copy_paramValues.csv (will be present if paramValues.csv was created before analysis)
 ```

-####paramValues.csv:
+#### paramValues.csv:
-* A paramValues.csv file containing the MRI parameter values of each scan should be in the base folder.
+* A `paramValues.csv` file containing the MRI parameter values of each scan should be in the base folder.
 To create this
   file, select the 'Setup parameters' option in the GUI.
-Alternatively, when running fRAT.py, the "make_table_only"
+Alternatively, when running `fRAT.py`, the "make_table_only"
-  variable in config.toml can be set to "True", or pass the --make_table flag when running fRAT.py, e.g.
+  variable in config.toml can be set to "True", or pass the --make_table flag when running `fRAT.py`, e.g.
   `fRAT.py --make_table`.
 * To change which keywords to extract from file names when creating this table, edit the two critical parameters
   options in the Parsing menu of the GUI.
 Alternatively edit the "parameter_dict1" and "parameter_dict2" options in
-  config.toml.
+  `config.toml`.
 Each critical parameter/parameter_dict list entry represents the name of the parameter and how it would
   be represented in file name (if at all).
 Critical parameters are also used for labelling plots.
 * If the file names do not contain information about which parameters were used (such as the file name
-  P1_MB3_S2_matchBW.nii showing that multiband 3 and SENSE 2 were used), edit paramValues.csv so it contains the correct
+  `P1_MB3_S2_matchBW.nii` showing that multiband 3 and SENSE 2 were used), edit paramValues.csv so it contains the correct
   information.
 * As an alternative to using paramValues.csv, the critical parameter selection method can be changed to 'manual' where
   the user will be prompted at runtime to enter the correct values, or 'name' if the user is certain the parameters can